 SECTION 2.
 The members present at any general meeting shall constitute a quorum.
 Members must be present to vote; voting by proxy or appointment shall not be permitted.

 All Past Presidents shall automatically become Honorary Members.
 Past Presidents are entitled to one vote at Board of Director’s meetings as well as the General Membership meetings.

 SECTION 3.
 During the final general membership meeting of the year, the members present shall vote on the slate of officers submitted for their consideration by the Nominating Committee.
 The members in attendance may nominate individuals from the floor.

 SECTION 1.
 Standing Committees.

 The President may authorize unbudgeted expenditures up to $500 without board approval.

-Section 1.
+SECTION 1.
 These Bylaws may be amended at any time, in any way consistent with the Charter of the Corporation.
-Once reviewed by the Board, changes in the Bylaws require an affirmative vote of the majority of the members of the society present at a meeting of the membership.
+Once reviewed by the Board of Directors, changes in the Bylaws require an affirmative vote of the majority of the members of the Irving Heritage Society present at a meeting of the General Membership.